sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It will liaise between projects, teams and subject-matter experts, and encourage the organisation on its path towards an open working culture.

+Studies from the CNLL show that the market share for OSS related services in France has grown from 2.5 billion euros in 2012 to 4.5 billion euros in 2017 and was expected to approach 6 billion euros in 2020.
+This growth (~8% per year) is in part due to the Policies of the French Government that favor the use of open standards and OSS.
+But, the latest study also highlights that the French Government does not sufficiently encourage open standards and OSS, as provided for in the Law since 2016, particularly in terms of public procurement.

+Notes:

 https://cnll.fr/news/etude-pac-logiciel-libre-2015-2020/
 Le revenu global généré par les logiciels libres en France représentait 4,1 milliards d’euros en 2015 (+33% par rapport à 2012).